MModding/mmodding-library/README.md

-# MModding Quilt Experiments
+# MModding Experiments

-The Official MModding Quilt Experiments Branch.
+The Official MModding Experiments Repository.

-These Experiments on the MModding GitHub are licensed under the [LGPLv3 License](LICENSE).
+These Experiments are licensed under the [LGPLv3 License](LICENSE).